priyanshubhatia1310/Netflix_Stock_Analysis_Project/README.md

-# Netflix_Stock_Analysis_Project
+## Netflix_Stock_Analysis_Project

-# OBJECTIVE:-
+### OBJECTIVE:-
 1.Volume of Stock Traded.

 2.Netflix Stock Price(High,Open Close).

 3.Netflix Stock Price(Year,month,Daywise).

 4.Top 5 Dates With Highest Stock Price.

 5.Top 5 Dates With Lowest Stock Price.

-# Python Codes Summary:-
+### Python Codes Summary:-
 1. Bring in the necessary libraries.
-2. import the CSV data
+2. Import the CSV data
 3. To convert the date from its original object data form to the date datatype.
 4. To aid in the visualization process, place the date column in the index position.
-5. create a plot that displays the volume by year.
+5. Create a plot that displays the volume by year.
 6. Draw a line graph that displays the date-specific open, close, and high stock price.
-7. create a lineplot that displays the volume by day, month, and year.
+7. Create a lineplot that displays the volume by day, month, and year.
 8. The final, but certainly not least, five dates with high and low stock values.

-# Netflix Stock Report
+### Netflix Stock Report:-

+1. The report displays Netflix stock price statistics.
+2. It displays the volume, highest, lowest, and average stock price values.
+3. The following figure displays the top and low stock prices by date.
+4. The following plot displays Netflix's opening and closing stock price each day, which we may visualize using the years, months, and days.
+5. A pie chart that displays the volume of the stock price based on the date hirerachy.